vvvv666/greenfield-docs/src/guide/concept/billing-payment.md

 ---

 # Billing and Payment
-Greenfield will charge the users in two parts:
+In Greenfield, users are required to pay two different types of fees:
 - Firstly, every transaction will require gas fees to pay the Greenfield validator to write the metadata on-chain as described in [Gas and Fee](gas-fees.md) part.
 - Secondly, the SPs charge the users for their storage service.
 Such payment also happens on the Greenfield.